 Now, if you were terrible in science, expect this certification to be challenging.
 But if you are generally comfortable with science and are willing to read and review, you can learn this stuff.

 Yes.
-And given our exposure online, that’s a big advantage for Precision Nutrition Certified health and fitness pros.
+And given our exposure online, that’s a big advantage for Precision Nutrition Certified professionals.
 As we grow our online coaching programs, that advantage will grow with it.

 For example: Our coaching clients are often interested in finding a local coach, one who actually knows what the heck they’re doing, to help them out with their new exercise movements, etc.